microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 This works pretty well!
 But obviously this not an ideal user experience, you need to know very cryptic GUIDs and there is no support on how to enter them.
 Let's improve that in the next step!

 ## 🚀 Making an action dynamic
-In the previuos step we added an action with a parameter but noticed the usability was subpar.
+In the previous step we added an action with a parameter but noticed the usability was subpar.
 One way to improve is to replace the manual input field with **Dynamic Values** which are a drop-drown which is not hardcoded but instead uses value from another action.

 Basically, we want to achieve this when someone uses this action:
 - Make a call to the **Tracks** action to get available Tracks
 - Instead of their Id display a readable Description or Name
 - When making the call to the SessionByTrack API send the id instead of the displayed Name.

-Let's built this! 🙂
+Let's build this! 🙂

 We start back on the **Definition** page, select the SessionByTrack action and open the parameter:

 !["Edit Parameter"](./assets/lab03_01_editparameter.png)

-On the detail page we will take a more detailled look at the dropdown types.
+On the detail page we will take a more detailed look at the dropdown types.
 With these we can change the field from manual input to a dropdown from which a user can easily select a value.

 !["Dropdown Types"](./assets/lab03_01_dropdowntypes.png)